centrapay/streamsub/README.md

 Compared with the official [Redis Streams Intro][], this guide points out some not-so-clear details related to using Redis streams for pubsub.

+The following Redis streams concepts are the building blocks for a pubsub solution using Redis:

+ 1. **Stream** - A list-like data structure that offers random access and allows us to block while waiting for new entries.
+In a pubsub scenario the stream acts as a logical topic - we publish to the stream but do not read directly from the stream.

+ 2. **Consumer Group** - A logical subscription to a stream which routes messages to one of many participating consumers and keeps track of the acknowledgement status for each message in a "Pending Entries List".
+    Typically a consumer group would be defined for each distinct usage of a "topic" stream and would be shared by all instances of a clustered application.

+ 3. **Consumer** - An uniquely identifiable consumer of messages.
+The typical scope for a consumer is a single instance of a clustered application.

-The commands should be run in order after starting Redis on the standard port.
+The commands that follow should be run in order after starting Redis on the standard port.

 ### 1. Create consumer group